Eurovision Song Contest: The Story of Fire Saga: Spin-off media and in popular culture

 In the same year, the Norwegian representative Tix gained publicity over showing affection for the Azerbaijani representative, Samira Efendi, throughout their time at the contest.
-Tix was seen singing "Ja Ja Ding Dong" as a love serenade for Efendi.
+Tix was seen singing "Jaja Ding Dong" as a love serenade for Efendi.

+In the lead-up to the Eurovision Song Contest 2025, Icelandic contestants Væb covered "Jaja Ding Dong", and UK representatives Remember Monday covered "Husavik".

+A stage musical based on the film entered development in 2025, with Ferrell and Steele returning to write the script and Kotecha composing the music.
+They will be joined by writer Anthony King, producer Lia Vollack, and director Alex Timbers.